-Career Opportunities: PhD graduates in affiliated programs will find that a Designated Emphasis in Writing, Rhetoric, and Composition Studies opens up positions at schools, universities, colleges, and community colleges; educational agencies; research foundations; and private-sector companies and industries, nationally and internationally, that are looking for researchers, faculty, and administrators with expertise in writing and the teaching of writing.
-Graduates of the DE have been highly successful in finding full-time career positions in research/teaching/administrative specialties and institution types of their choice.
+PhD graduates in affiliated programs find that the WRaCS DE opens up positions at schools, universities, colleges, and community colleges; educational agencies; research foundations; and private-sector companies and industries, nationally and internationally, that are looking for applicants with expertise in writing and the teaching of writing.
+Graduates of the program have been highly successful in finding full-time career positions in research, teaching, and administration.

-- research methods and practices,
+a) research methods and practices

-- rhetorics and/or literacies,
+b) rhetorics and/or literacies

-- writing program design and administration.
+d) writing program design and administration.